-Generally parents sign their children up when they turn 1.5 years.
-There isn't always space available straight away and you loose valuable time due to the observation period and your own lessons which are necessary.
+Generally, parents sign their children up when they turn 1.5 years.
+There isn't always space available straight away and you lose valuable time due to the observation period and your own lessons which are necessary.

 By signing up early you will secure your space and you be able to start your child up at the right age.

 Please note: we can not accept children over the age of five as beginners.